Is There the Perfect Diet to Reduce Anti-Inflammatory Pain?

-After 12 days you can add some new foods slowly (every 48 hours, and preferably 72 hours), including pumpkin, millet, basmati rice, sushi rice, zucchini, yellow squash, cantaloupe, papaya and lemons.
+Eat only the food listed above, then, after 12 days you can add some new foods slowly (every 48 hours, or preferably 72 hours), including pumpkin, millet, basmati rice, sushi rice, zucchini, yellow squash, cantaloupe, papaya, and lemons.

-After 30 days you can reintroduce some new foods slowly, including: potatoes, corn, honey, edamame beans, oatmeal, broccoli, cauliflower and several fruits.
-After 90 days you can slowly add some nuts, beans and whole grain breads.
-You will never eat meat, fish, cheese, eggs, or any milk product.
+After 30 days you can reintroduce some new foods slowly, including potatoes, corn, honey, edamame beans, oatmeal, broccoli, cauliflower, and several fruits.
+After 90 days you can slowly add some nuts, beans and whole-grain bread.
+You will never eat meat, fish, cheese, eggs, or any milk product on this diet.

 Leaky Gut Syndrome

-The leaky gut syndrome is disputed by some doctors, but Harvard explains the leaky gut problem.
-There is a 4,000 square feet of surface area of gut lining in your abdomen.
+The leaky gut syndrome is disputed by some doctors, but Harvard physicians explain the leaky gut problem.
+There is 4,000 square feet of surface area in the gut lining of your abdomen.
 There is a tight barrier when everything is normal, but an unhealthy gut lining could have “large cracks or holes”.
 Obviously, this would allow toxins, partially digested food and bugs to leak into surrounding tissues.

 They state that autoimmune diseases may be caused by this condition.
-Harvard states that there are no medical studies that show the cause and effect for this condition.
+Harvard states that there are no medical studies that show the cause and effect of this condition.